container-interop/service-provider/PSR-XX-provider.md

 ### 4.3.
 Declaring Dependencies

 Factories and extensions SHOULD declare their dependencies through `FactoryDefinitionInterface` and `ExtensionDefinitionInterface` rather than directly accessing the container.
 This allows containers to validate dependencies during configuration.

-### 4.4.
-Service Discovery

-TODO Puli is a dead project, so we do not currently have a story for service discovery.
-This was a priority for some of the members of this group - if this PSR needs to say something about service discovery, this topic likely needs further discussion.